Port forwarding to allow access to a server using SonicOSX 7.0

 Use the following options in the Translatedtab.
 Translated Source: Original Translated Destination: LAN PC (Click on the pencil icon next to it to add a new address object).
 A host type address object on zone LAN with the IP address 172.27.78.81 should be added.

 All options on Advanced/Actions can be left on default.
 Click Add.

 To create the Security Policy

 Navigate to Policy | Rules and Policies | Security policy tab and click on Top at the bottom of the screen.
 This adds the new Policy at the top of the list.
 You might need to adjust its priority based on other rules you have.

 NOTE:If you would like to use a usable IP from X1, you can select that address object as Destination Address.
 Also, for custom services, Destination Port/Services should be selected with the service object/group for the required service.
-Also, if the zone on which the internal device is present is not LAN, the same needs to be used as the destination zone/Interface.
+If the zone on which the internal device is present is not LAN, the same needs to be used as the destination zone/Interface.

-- All fields on App/URL/Custom Match tab can be left on defaults.
+All fields on App/URL/Custom Match tab can be left on defaults.

-TIP: If you are trying to open a well known port like HTTP, the Security Policy can also be created using the application signatures rather than service.
+TIP: If you are trying to open a well-known port like HTTP, the Security Policy can also be created using the application signatures rather than service.

-- Select the Default Profile as the Security rule action.
-Make sure that the Action is set to Allow and the policy is in enable state.
+Select the Default Profile as the Security Rule Action.
+Make sure that the Action is set to Allow and the policy is in Enable state.
 Click Add.